Criminal Defense Internship for Law Students

 The Federal Community Defender represents clients charged with federal crimes, including, but not limited to, immigration violations, drug and weapon offenses, violent offenses, and computer and white-collar crimes.
 The mission of the Office is to provide high-quality criminal representation to indigent defendants at all stages of the federal criminal justice process.

-This program will introduce students to the federal criminal justice system and how we represent
+This program will introduce students to the federal criminal justice system and how we represent our clients.
+A brief overview:

 • Students will review discovery, research and draft memoranda and motions, and help develop trial and sentencing strategy.